 # Configuration

-The Project Key (`project_key`) is the key of the project in Jira.
-This is the same as the project key in the URL when you are in the project.
+* **Project Key** is the key of the target Jira project.
+This is the same key that appears in the URL when you are in the project.

-The Issue Type (`issue_type`) is the type of the issue that will be created by Nullify.
-The default value is "Task".
-You can find the possible issue types in the project settings -> Issues -> Types.
-(The URL should be of the form [https://your-team.atlassian.net/plugins/servlet/project-config/YOUR-PROJECT-KEY/issuetypes)](/connectors/jira/configuration.md)
+* **Issue Type** is the type of issue Nullify creates.
+The default is **Task**.
+You can find the available issue types in your Jira project settings under Issues -> Types (the URL is of the form `https://your-team.atlassian.net/plugins/servlet/project-config/YOUR-PROJECT-KEY/issuetypes`).

-You may choose to create a separate issue type for Nullify's findings.
-This is useful if you want to keep track of tickets opened by Nullify.
+You may prefer to create a dedicated issue type for Nullify's findings if you want to track tickets opened by Nullify separately.
+Create it in Jira first, then select it in the dashboard.

 ## Optional Configuration